 Is What They Believe Really What They Need?

-I hold these ideas as hypotheses in my mind, as I reflect on the next question to ask my client.
-Ultimately the client and I must embark on this discovery together.
+As process oriented coaches, we hold these ideas as hypotheses in our mind, as we reflect on the next question to ask our client.
+Ultimately the client and coach must embark on journey of discovering the path of learning and development together.